Multivariate t-distribution: Derivation

 The difficulty with the standard representation is revealed by this formula, which does not factorize into the product of the marginal one-dimensional distributions.
-When $\Sigma$ is diagonal the standard representation can be shown to have zero correlation but the marginal distributions do not agree with statistical independence.
+When $\Sigma$ is diagonal the standard representation can be shown to have zero correlation but the marginal distributions are not statistically independent.

+A notable spontaneous occurrence of the elliptical multivariate distribution is its formal mathematical appearance when least squares methods are applied to multivariate normal data such as the classical Markowitz minimum variance econometric solution for asset portfolios.

 Cumulative distribution function

 The definition of the cumulative distribution function (cdf) in one dimension can be extended to multiple dimensions by defining the following probability (here $\mathbf{x}$ is a real vector):

 There is no simple formula for $F(\mathbf{x})$, but it can be approximated numerically via Monte Carlo integration.